Expansion dynamics of strongly correlated lattice bosons: A selfconsistent density-matrix approach: Derivation of the quantum master equation

 where the expression in the last line is $\mathcal{L}[\boldsymbol{b}_{\bf r}^\pdagger]$ in \cref{eq:D-fluctuation}.
-Finally, the terms containing the condensate amplitudes $\varphi_{{\bf r}}^{\beta}(t)$ can be written in the Schr{\"o}dinger picture as
+Finally, the terms containing the condensate amplitudes $\varphi_{{\bf r},\,\beta}(t)$ can be written in the Schr{\"o}dinger picture as

-where the terms with $\alpha \neq \beta$ drop out.
+\end{widetext} where the terms with $\alpha \neq \beta$ drop out.
 To arrive at the last line, we have used the bosonic commutation relation.
 This is the Lamb shift term that modifies the mean-field Hamiltonian $\hat{H}_{\rm S}^{\rm MF}(t)$ in \cref{eq:Lamb-Shift}.
-Collecting all the components, we finally arrive at the Master equation for the density matrix $\hat{\rho}_{\bf r}(t)$ given by
+Collecting all the components the Master equation for $\hat{\rho}_{\bf r}(t)$ is given by